Petraea/dagobah-training/sessions/04-tool-shed/ex-tool-management.md

 ## Task 6
 *Now there is only one section we might not want to call it 'New'.*

-* Rename the 'New Freebayes' section to just 'Freebayes'.
+* Rename the 'New BEDtools' section to just 'BEDtools'.

 Hints:
 - You can rename sections using configuration file(s).